dotnet/docs-maui/docs/fundamentals/data-binding/multibinding.md

 In this example, the `MultiBinding` object uses the `AllTrueMultiConverter` instance to set the `CheckBox.IsChecked` property to `true`, provided that the three `Binding` objects evaluate to `true`.
 Otherwise, the `CheckBox.IsChecked` property is set to `false`.

 By default, the `CheckBox.IsChecked` property uses a `TwoWay` binding.
-Therefore, the `ConvertBack` method of the `AllTrueMultiConverter` instance is executed when the `CheckBox` is unchecked by the user, which sets the source binding values to the value of the `CheckBox.IsChecked` property.
+Therefore, the `ConvertBack` method of the `AllTrueMultiConverter` instance is executed when the <xref:Microsoft.Maui.Controls.CheckBox> is unchecked by the user, which sets the source binding values to the value of the `CheckBox.IsChecked` property.

 The equivalent C# code is shown below: